5 Strategies to Find Your Soul Therapist

 Still Curious About Therapy Modalities in Seattle & Washington State?

 Modality can help narrow your options when you’re feeling overwhelmed.
 Think of it as a visual anchor for your overthinking mind.
-Below is a simplified snapshot of common therapies in Seattle, Bellingham, and across Washington State.
+Below is a simplified snapshot (not an exhaustive list) of common therapies in Seattle, Bellingham, and across Washington State.

 🕰️ Past to Present Oriented